mattrips/scratchPad/Protocol Conformance.md

 : [insert a definition]

 #### 1.3.8 Degree of Specialization
 An implementation is more specialized than another implementation if it is declared on the type or is declared on a protocol that inherits from the protocol on which the latter implementation is declared.
+[address subclass issues]

 ### 1.4 Interaction with Class Inheritance